Jamie Dimon still deciding on presidential endorsement for 2024

 The JPMorgan chief says he is 'thinking through' what he might say or do as the election nears

-JPMorgan Chase chairman and CEO Jamie Dimon said Tuesday he is still considering whether he will make an endorsement in the 2024 presidential race.
+JPMorgan Chase Chairman and CEO Jamie Dimon said Tuesday he is still considering whether he will make an endorsement in the 2024 presidential race.

 "I will decide, and I will vote," Dimon told Bloomberg Television in an interview.
 "I reserve the right to do whatever I want.
 I’m a citizen.
 I can vote.
 I can say what I want.
 I’ve never been endorsing candidates.
 But I am thinking through what I want to say or do."

-The CEO's remarks come days after JPMorgan spokesperson Trish Wexler confirmed to FOX Business that Dimon has not endorsed a candidate in the race, in response to former President Trump posting a claim on his Truth Social platform Friday that Dimon was backing the GOP nominee.
+The CEO's remarks come days after JPMorgan spokesperson Trish Wexler confirmed to FOX Business that Dimon has not endorsed a candidate in the race, in response to former President Trump posting a claim on his Truth Social platform on Friday that Dimon was backing the GOP nominee.

 CEO OF JPMORGAN WARNS US OF ECONOMIC FATE WORSE THAN RECESSION: ‘THE WORST OUTCOME’